 Soaring minarets, shimmering palaces, dusky pink ramparts: welcome to magical Marrakech.
 The Red City is a feast for the senses, from spice-scented alleys to thrumming souks and steamy hammams.
 At the heart of it all, the age-old medina still continues trading as it did hundreds of years ago.
 It’s hard to believe this frenetic city sits on the fringes of the Sahara Desert, close to the snow-capped Atlas Mountains – it really does have it all.

 Spring is the best time to visit Marrakech for sunny days, but autumn is pleasant too.
 Summer temperatures are intense, nudging 45C.
 However, it’s also a good winter-sun destination, with January temperatures hovering around the low 20s.

 How to get there

 British Airways, EasyJet and Ryanair all run direct services between the UK and Marrakech; the average flight time is 3hr 25mins.
-Regular buses shuttle between the city and airport.
+You can take regular shuttle services between the city and airport.

 Art and design